Skip to content

 }

-That's the whole host. host.NewApp gives you a configured kernel, a database connection, a WASM runtime, the WebSocket hub, and the installer. kernel.Router returns an http.Handler you can mount anywhere.
+That's the whole host. host.NewApp gives you a configured kernel — dynamic CRUD, metadata, the WASM runtime, the WebSocket hub, and the installer. app.Mount(group) wires all of it onto the Fiber group you pass in and returns it so you can hang your own routes off the same prefix.

 3. What you just got

-After running go run ., the host exposes:
+After go run ., the host exposes (under /api):

 PathWhat it is